G-Coder123/Weather/readme.txt

-this project gives you curretn weather info
+this project gives you current weather info